 Verification badges on channels

-When you see the verification check mark next to a YouTube channel's name, it means that the channel belongs to an established creator or is the official channel of a brand, business, or organization.
+`When you see a or verification checkmark next to a YouTube channel's name, it means that the channel belongs to an established creator or is the official channel of a brand, business, or organization.

-Verification badges don't affect search results for the channel or grant access to additional features on YouTube.
+Verification badges don't grant access to additional features on YouTube.

 How to get a verification badge